gkapoor6/RubyAI-Emotion-Mentor/README.md

 # Omi - Emotion Mentor

-A Flask-based server that receives real-time audio recordings from the Omi wearable device and analyzes emotions using the Hume AI SDK (Expression Measurement API).
-The server provides real-time emotion analysis results through a web interface.
+Application that provides real-time emotion analysis through real-time audio recordings from the Omi wearable device.
+It uses the Hume AI SDK for emotional expression measurement in voice data.

 ## Features